-12.2 In cases where the Club leads during this stage: if the Chief Executive considers that any allegations or suspicions are credible and does not consider any explanation offered by the relevant Member satisfactory, the Member will be provided with written information as to any allegations or suspicions, and related evidence, and be given an opportunity to attend a meeting with three directors of the Club to provide a further explanation and/or representations.
-The Member may be accompanied by a friend or representative who may be legally qualified.
+12.2 In cases where the Club leads during this stage: if the Chief Executive considers that any allegations or suspicions are credible and does not consider any explanation offered by the relevant member satisfactory, the member will be provided with written information as to any allegations or suspicions, and related evidence, and be given an opportunity to attend a meeting with three directors of the Club to provide a further explanation and/or representations.
+The member may be accompanied by a friend or representative who may be legally qualified.

 In cases where England Golf lead during this stage: the England Golf Safeguarding Team will complete a risk assessment based on all information available to them.
 This risk assessment will inform their recommendation as to whether the individual should participate in the sport (with or without restrictions) or whether sanctions should be invoked under the England Golf Safeguarding Regulations 2021 (full details available at www.englandgolf.org).
+Or National Governing Body e.g. LTA.

 - 12.3 The matter will then be referred to the Board for consideration.
 Before the Board considers the matter the Member will be given a reasonable opportunity to provide a further written explanation and written representations to the Board.
-When considering the matter: - the Board will adopt a risk based approach and consider the best interests of the Club as a whole, taking into account all of the circumstances including but not limited to a paramount concern for the interests of any children concerned and Junior Members generally, the Member's representations and response generally, the outcome of any police and/or children's social care investigation and fairness to all those involved; and - the Board will consider the circumstances generally and whether any allegations remain credible or whether concerns have been resolved; and - the Board will decide what measures, if any, are appropriate.
+When considering the matter: - the Board will adopt a risk based approach and consider the best interests of the Club as a whole, taking into account all of the circumstances including but not limited to a paramount concern for the interests of any children concerned and junior members generally, the member's representations and response generally, the outcome of any police and/or children's social care investigation and fairness to all those involved; and - the Board will consider the circumstances generally and whether any allegations remain credible or whether concerns have been resolved; and - the Board will decide what measures, if any, are appropriate.

-Cases which have involved England Golf will include the Safeguarding Team in this decisionmaking process.
+Cases which have involved England Golf will include the Safeguarding Team in this decision-making process.